biga-ahk/biga.ahk/docs/README.md

 A.includes({ "a": 1, "b": 2 }, 1)
 ; => true

-A.includes("InStr", "Str")
+A.includes("inStr", "Str")
 ; => true

-StringCaseSense, OnA.includes("InStr", "str")
+StringCaseSense, OnA.includes("inStr", "str")
 ; => false

 ; RegEx objectA.includes("hello!", "/\D/")